-- Vegetation Category 1 is considered to be highest risk for bushfire (red); - Vegetation Category 2 is considered to be the lowest bushfire risk (light orange); and - Vegetation Category 3 is considered to be a medium bushfire risk (dark orange). - Vegetation Buffers, which apply around a bushfire hazard (yellow).
+- Vegetation Category 1 is considered to be highest risk for bushfire (red); - Vegetation Category 2 is considered to be the lowest bushfire risk (light orange); and - Vegetation Category 3 is considered to be a medium bushfire risk (dark orange).

 Bushfire prone land within the main township of Jindera is classified as Category 1 due to the dense vegetation present on-site.
 Other portions of the town are classified as Category 2 (Figure 12).